 No matter which industry you are in, good oral and written communication is a major key to being effective and successful.
 Many talented professionals don’t ascend the ladder simply because they are awful communicators.

-5. Professional Etiquette
+5. Professional & social etiquette

 You may not necessarily be a bad person, but people may assume that you’re a big a-hole, for lacking basic business etiquette and displaying unprofessional behaviour.